ericomonteiro/elastic-search-fuzzy/README.md

 ## Usage

 1. Start Elasticsearch on your local machine or ensure you have access to an Elasticsearch instance.
+    - To use docker-compose to start Elasticsearch, run the following command:
+        ```sh
+        docker-compose up -d
+        ```

 2. Run the application: